Prenatal perception

 Prenatal perception is the study of the extent of somatosensory and other types of perception during pregnancy.
 In practical terms, this means the study of fetuses; none of the accepted indicators of perception are present in embryos.
-Studies in the field inform the abortion debate, along with certain related pieces of legislation in countries affected by that debate.
-As of 2022, there is no scientific consensus on whether a fetus can feel pain.
+Studies of this type inform the abortion controversy, along with certain related pieces of legislation in countries affected by that debate.
+As of 2022, there is not any scientific consensus on whether a fetus can feel pain.

 Prenatal hearing

 Numerous studies have found evidence indicating a fetus's ability to respond to auditory stimuli.
 The earliest fetal response to a sound stimulus has been observed at 16 weeks' gestational age, while the auditory system is fully functional at 25–29 weeks' gestation.
 At 33–41 weeks' gestation, the fetus is able to distinguish its mother's voice from others.

 Prenatal pain

-The hypothesis that human fetuses are capable of perceiving pain in the first trimester has little support, although fetuses at 8 weeks respond to touch.
+The hypothesis that human fetuses are capable of perceiving pain during the first trimester has little evidence, although fetuses at 14 weeks may respond to touch.
 A multidisciplinary systematic review from 2005 found limited evidence that thalamocortical pathways begin to function "around 29 to 30 weeks' gestational age", only after which a fetus is capable of feeling pain.